BDUG/l4rerust/docs/build.md

 `--no-clean` to skip this cleanup when iterating.

 Built components and images are collected under the `out/` directory.
-To boot an image on your host, run `scripts/runqemu.sh` and optionally pass the path to the desired image in `out/images/`.
+To boot an image on your host, run `scripts/runqemu.sh`.
+The script automatically chooses a sensible default image (preferring `out/images/bootstrap_hello_arm_virt.elf`) but accepts a path to another image when provided.

 The build scripts store version markers alongside cross-compiled binaries (for example `out/bash/arm/VERSION`).
 When the version constants in `scripts/build.sh`